 Experience and academic research indicate that it is difficult for even the most skilful fund managers to produce net (after fees) alpha over the long term.
 Hyperion has produced net alpha since inception across its three key products.
 This is rare and valuable.
 We believe we are well placed to continue to extract long-term alpha after fees across all our products including the Hyperion Global Growth Companies Fund.

 Many active fund managers fail to outperform the relevant benchmark over the long term, particularly after fees.
 In addition, many active managers have high average rates of portfolio turnover that can result in higher trading related costs, higher income tax expenses and higher short-term capital gains tax expense than would be incurred using more long-term or passive investment styles.
 High portfolio turnover levels and negative long-term alpha generation are the key reasons for the secular trend towards passive or index-based equity investing.
 However, by indexing, investors’ risk forgoing the extraordinary benefits of compounding above benchmark returns over the long term.

-Since inception in May 2014, the Hyperion Global Growth Composite has produced 9.9% pa alpha (pre-fees) and 7.7% pa (after fees).
+Since inception in May 2014, the Hyperion Global Growth Companies Fund has produced 9.4% pa alpha (pre-fees) and 6.9% pa (after fees).

 The wisdom of crowds makes the market a difficult competitor over long time periods, as history suggests the ‘average view’ is better than that of an individual.
 Hyperion has historically identified multiple market inefficiencies and we strive to continue to exploit these going forward, including in the Hyperion Global Growth Companies Fund.

 Annual performance, pre-fees, as at 31 January 2019.
 Past performance is not a reliable indicator of future performance.